MiboraMinima/shell_words/README.md

+---
+lang: en
+---

 # Shell's words

 ![](fig/shell_words_vid.gif)

-Randomly display a definition from the French dictionary "Le Littre" when opening a new terminal.
+Randomly display a definition from the French dictionary "Le Littre" or a citation using the [wikiquote](https://github.com/federicotdn/wikiquote) module when opening a new terminal.

 ## Available authors

-Littre dictionnary

 - French writers
-- Philosophers (all nations)
+- Philosophers (all nationality)

-## Data preparation

-Authors for which at least one citation is avalailable with wikiquote are stored in file.
+More to come...